psychemedia/storytelling-notes/time.md

 8 Since sunset (gurub) was the baseline of this unique Ottoman arrangement, just as it was in the system of seasonal hours, the names gurubi (and ezani) saat remained in use and were in fact at least as common inofficial correspondence as the now better-known term alaturka saat.
 For the sake of clarity, however, I will use this last term throughout this study and elaborate on the cultural and political meanings it carried in the second half of the article.

 9 In order to evaluate correctly the alaturka  system, we need to re-place it in the "temporal culture" from which it emerged.
-The term "temporal culture” here denotes the vast ensemble of practices, behaviors, and concepts that concern the social organization of time and fill it with meaning.
+The term "temporal culture" here denotes the vast ensemble of practices, behaviors, and concepts that concern the social organization of time and fill it with meaning.
 In contrast to modern,artificially lit societies, in the temporal culture of early modern Ottoman society sunset brought an end to the daily cycle of social life, as people withdrew from the public sphere into the safety of their homes.
 Moreover, sunset marked the beginning of a new calendar day and the beginning of a new cycle of religious ritual.
 10
 It thus made perfect sense to set the clock to start a new cycle at this time, with the call fo